data-mechanics/course-2016-spr-proj/jgyou/README.md

 Sites will either be retrieved from the City of Boston website or from the Yelp API.

+Some of the files in this directory pertain to the previous version of this project on a different subject matter and are not used in this version of the project.
+However they are stored here in the event they are useful.

 ### Further Considerations and Applications

 TBD